Get insider access

 4. Best Bluetooth Razer Headphones

-Part of their casual design means swapping the gamer-centric boom mic for an integrated mic.
-While this kind of mic tends to offer a worse overall performance, their mic still delivers a decent performance, ensuring that your voice sounds clear.
+Part of their casual design involves swapping a bulker, gamer-centric boom mic for an integrated mic.
+While this kind of mic tends to offer a worse overall performance, in this case, it still delivers a decent performance, ensuring that your voice sounds clear.
 Their versatile sound suits most kinds of audio content, and you can fine-tune it to your liking using either their companion app or the software's graphic EQ and presets.
 For mobile gaming, they have a 'Gaming Mode' in their companion app that helps lower latency on mobile devices.

 See our review